Blog | Blueprint Partners

 Content as the foundation of a partner enablement strategy

-Content is often where enablement succeeds – or doesn't.
-Partners rely on content every day: to start conversations, explain solutions and convert interest into action.
-Extensive PDFs and product sheets are no longer helpful.
+Content is often where enablement succeeds or fails.
+Partners use content every day: to start conversations, explain solutions and convert interest into action.
+Massive PDFs and product sheets are no longer helpful.
 Truly effective content within a partner enablement strategy must be:

 Clear and adaptable